📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 If there’s no wheat in the ingredients, how did you get glutened?

-Welcome to the incredibly confusing and frustrating world of Frito-Lay manufacturing lines.
+According to celiac safety guidelines, ingredient lists alone are not enough to guarantee safety.
+You must also account for the manufacturing environment.
 Let’s break down exactly why Cheetos are a massive gamble for anyone with celiac disease.

 The Frito-Lay Two-Tier System